8 – Personal names

 Examples

-Obsolete procedures: Some older RISM records contain “profession” in 550$i which indicated that the type of term.
+Obsolete procedures: Some older RISM records contain “profession” in 550$i which indicated the type of term.

 The field Related place is for geographic names associated with the person in question.